brendenvogt/notes-gamification/README.md

 Notifications and indicators employ the psychological phenomena that humans have an affinity for uncompleted tasks.
 Everyone with a phone could recognize the red indicator with a number over apps on your phone telling you that you have things to do, emails to open, messages to read, posts to like.
 We recognize it when we see it, and we are happy when that notification is gone, or that indicator is cleared.

 #### 1.a Progress Bars
+Progress bars convey completeness.
+Progress bars help suggest direction for a players actions, but it can also provide smaller bites of satisfaction for players when completed.
+Progress bars help users stay focussed on a clear task (or series of tasks), and help encourage the user to keep going.
+Shorter term progress bars should not be overly easy to complete, and not too difficult.
+General observed rule is make the user spend 3 - 4 times a normal session in order to complete a single small challenge marked with a progress bar.
+For example, normal game lasts a few minutes, set the estimated time to complete to around 15 minutes.
+Progress bars can and should also be staggered with longer term progress bars, to give a short term and longer term direction.
+An analogy would be, if the player is reading a book, set a challenge to be completed over the course of a few pages, and set a few goals over the course of the chapter, and then set the goals for a few chapters.
 - Examples
   - Linked in, Google, etc for profile completeness.
   - Long multi part forms on places like account sign up flows.
 Let the user know roughly how much longer it might take.
+  - Brawl Stars: Daily challenges, Character leveling, Token for prizes boxes, upgrades etc.
+  - Apple: Apple Watch completing circles.

 #### 1.b Simple Indicators
 These can be as simple as a dot, or a number, or an animation.
 These are used generally to say "hey tap me, I have something new to show".
 These type of indicators are most effectively used when the user has a clear understanding of where to see the new updated information.
 If I see a number above an app, and I tap the app, I expect to see another indicator of where the updates are (e.g. a few notifications on the notifications tab, and a few on the messages section of the app, etc.)